learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 ```

 Let's look at how many users and items we have in our dataset.
-If using neighborhood-based methods, this will help us determine whether or not we should perform user-user or item-item similarity.
+If using neighborhood-based methods, this will help us determine whether or not we should perform user-user or item-item similarity

 ```python